Angellito10/Yao-s-Garbled-Circuit-protocol-using-AES-encryption/README.md

-Here's a more stylish and well-structured version of your markdown for the GitHub repository:

----

 # **Project Overview**

 This project implements Yao's Garbled Circuit protocol using AES encryption to securely compute the maximum value between two sets of 4-bit integers.
 It extends the initial implementation by Olivier Roques and Emmanuelle Risson, ensuring secure communication and computation between two parties, Alice and Bob.